confirmordeny/supraverden/README.md

 [![Create A to Z of English names](https://github.com/confirmordeny/supraverden/actions/workflows/create_a_to_z_of_en_names.yaml/badge.svg)](https://github.com/confirmordeny/supraverden/actions/workflows/create_a_to_z_of_en_names.yaml) [![Generate combined bodies table](https://github.com/confirmordeny/supraverden/actions/workflows/generate_all_bodies.yaml/badge.svg)](https://github.com/confirmordeny/supraverden/actions/workflows/generate_all_bodies.yaml)

-# SupraVerden
+# What is it?
-Curated lists of international organisations with privileges and immunities.
+SupraVerden is a curated lists of international organisations with privileges and immunities.
 This repo is in the very early stages.
+Its aims to create a robust data set that can be used for practical purposes.

 ## Main outputs
 * [All bodies](dist/ALL_BODIES.md)